bOti234/roguelike-game-with-pygame-library/docs/UPDATES.md

 -Added test features to someof the functions.
 Whenever a function would've called another function at it's end, when the test runs, this won't happen anymore.

 -Now every time a sound plays during test, it still plays, but it will be muted.

+### Update v1.4.3

+-Made it possible to test the files and functions that have anything to do with Django.

+-Added a custom subclass of Django's TestCase class.

+-Finished the tests for views.py.